xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

    To learn more about the use of `moz:firefoxOptions` key, you can refer to the Mozilla developer document here: [firefoxOptions](https://developer.mozilla.org/en-US/docs/Web/WebDriver/Capabilities/firefoxOptions).

-   Alternatively, you can also go to `<your test project location>\settings\internal`, open the settings files for Firefox/Firefox (headless) and edit the capabilities in the Groovy script.
+   Alternatively, you can also go to `<your test project location>\settings\internal`, open the settings files for Firefox/Firefox (headless), and edit the capabilities in the Groovy script.

    <table>
    <thead>